legastero/stanza/README.md

 ## What is this?

 StanzaJS is a library for using modern XMPP, and it does that by exposing everything as JSON.
-Unless you insist, you have no need to ever see or touch any XML when using Stanza.
+Unless you insist, you have no need to ever see or touch any XML when using StanzaJS.

 ## Installing